LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 ## Aside on HGX Support in Kata

 Nvidia supports two different classes of their superpod deployments.
 The first, called DGX, is hardware procured, designed, and deployed by Nvidia according to strict and rigorous standards.
-The second, called HGX, is a licensing agreement that server OEMs make with Nvidia that allows customer to design more customized NVSwitch-based superpod systems.
+The second, called HGX, is a licensing agreement that server OEMs make with Nvidia that allows customers to design more customized NVSwitch-based superpod systems.
 Kata Containers, being a project led by Nvidia, has historically only worked with DGX systems.
 Minor (or even major) differences in hardware can cause real problems when you're dealing with virtualization because the physical way in which components are connected can dramatically differ.
 One interesting difference between Supermicro and Nvidia superpod systems is the fact that Supermicro places their NVSwitches behind a single IOMMU group:

 ![](https://assets.topofmind.dev/images/blog/2025-10-21-gpu-containers-as-a-service/Screenshot+2025-10-24+at+4.59.36%E2%80%AFPM.png)